 They couldn't believe he won the nomination.

-They all thought he was gonna lose.
+They all thought he was going to lose.

 They all had a collective shock.

-And frankly, between the deep state and people in the highest levels of power and the nefarious activities that we have been exposing, we have where do you find out what we've got today?
+And frankly, between the deep state and people in the highest levels of power and the nefarious activities that we have been exposing, we have, where do you find out what we've got today?

-A great piece by Sarah Carter, And the media just every day trying to delegitimitimize and destroy him.
+And the media just every day trying to delegitimize and destroy him.

 And a special counsel that is off the rails unhinged, as the judge pointed out Friday, and another judge pointed out on Saturday.